kater1naa/justeat-restaurant-finder/README.md

 npm run start-both

 The server will start on http://localhost:3001 and the client on http://localhost:3000 <br>
-Open http://localhost:3000 and happy browsing!
+<strong> Open http://localhost:3000 and happy browsing! </strong>

+# Suggested Improvements

+One useful enhancement would be to verify the existence of the postal code.
+If the postal code does not already exist, a prompt should be displayed advising the user to enter a valid UK postcode.
+This check would help enhancing the overall user experience.